ebdundar/rl-collect-banana/Report.md

 As you can see in the above figure, decreasing the buffer size value leads to a worse performance in learning.
 Therefore, it can be said that if you have enough memory, then you should probably set the buffer size to a higher values.

 ### Conclusion
 Using Pytorch and Unity's ml-agents in this project is quite impressive.
+The followings can be done as a future work:

-As an extension of the work done in the project, grid search can be applied to find the optimum hyperparameters.
+  - Grid search can be applied to find the optimum hyperparameters
+  - Learning from pixels: instead of using ray based perception, the agent can be trained via using the pixels.
+  - Double DQN or Prioritized Experience Replay can be studied as a future work.